MiamiOH-CSE274/03_Queue_Lab/README.md

 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?

+		class ArrayQueue : public Queue <T>

 #### 5. What is the purpose of "templates" in C++?

+	Templates allow classes to have members that use template parameters as types.(cplusplus.com)

 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?